Does Forex trading actually work?

 Greed leads to ruin

 Obviously, when you are out there, trying to make a profit, you are open to any opportunity that comes your way.
 However, a lot of these opportunities only seem like good opportunities, while in reality, they are not.
-Still, many people get blinded by this desire to earn, which is what leads to making a poor decision, and in the end — lose money.
+Still, many people get blinded by this desire to earn, which is what leads to making a poor decision, ale in the end — lose money.

 Greed is an easy trap to fall into, especially if you are careful at first, and you manage to make some money by making good decisions.
 The rising profits tend to make people feel like they know and understand the market completely, and that they are invincible.

 This feeling is often revoked after a single bad move, and the surer in yourself you are, the larger the amount you use for your trade.
-In the end, that means that you lose more money, which is never in your best interest, except as a harsh lesson that the market doesn't have favourites.
+In the end, that means that you lose more money, which is never in your best interest, except as a harsh lesson that the market doesn't have favorites.

 Think of it as a tool, and it is up to you to use it in a smart way.
 This also leads us to our next point: